fboucquez/symbol-bootstrap/README.md

 -   [`api`](presets/assemblies/assembly-api.yml): A standard API node that contains 1 Mongo database, 1 API node, 1 REST gateway, and 1 broker.
 -   [`dual`](presets/assemblies/assembly-dual.yml): A standard dual node that contains 1 Mongo database, 1 API node, 1 REST gateway, 1 broker, and 1 peer node.
 -   [`demo`](presets/assemblies/assembly-demo.yml): A dual node with an additional explorer, web wallet and faucet for test and demonstration purposes.
--   [`multinode`](presets/assemblies/assembly-multinode.yml): An special assembly that contains 1 API node and 2 peer-only nodes.
+-   [`multinode`](presets/assemblies/assembly-multinode.yml): A special assembly that contains 1 API node and 2 peer-only nodes.
 This assembly is for testing, it showcases how a private network with 3 nodes runs.

 ### Custom preset: